In this story:

 Sweet experiences for the dessert devotee

-For dads who live for buttery pastries, soft sponges and anything generously dusted with sugar, gifting a sweet-making experience is a guaranteed instant win.
-He’ll love the chance to make vegan cream tea on a houseboat in Canary Wharf, London, where he can unwind on the water while whipping up scones, jam and plant-based deliciousness.
-Or give him an elegant afternoon of skill-building in the French patisserie baking class in Hampstead, London, where he’ll make glossy tarts, delicate layers and discover the magic behind perfect French patisserie – no plane ticket required!
+For dads who live for buttery pastries, soft sponges and anything generously dusted with sugar, gifting a sweet-making experience is a safe bet.
+He’ll love the chance to make vegan cream tea on a houseboat in Canary Wharf, London (around 2 hours, from ~£80), unwinding on the water while making scones, jam and plant-based treats.
+Or give him an elegant afternoon in the French patisserie baking class in Hampstead, London, where he'll make glossy tarts and delicate layers and learn the techniques behind proper French patisserie.

-These sweet experiences double as a relaxing getaway – a chance to focus on flavour, creativity and the simple joy of baking something delicious.
-Perfect for if you’re looking for day out gifts for dad.
+These sweet experiences double as a relaxing day out — a chance to focus on flavour, creativity and the simple satisfaction of baking something delicious.

 More delicious options to try: